PUB8001 Publishing and Production Management Project

 - determine the format, style and organisation of the book and prepare briefs/specifications for book designers/illustrators, typesetters/printers, web developers, web designers and other onscreen professionals, and the marketing/sales team;

-- prepare a detailed title profit and loss statement and draw up a publishing schedule for monitoring the design and production process;
+- prepare a title profit and loss statement and draw up a publishing schedule for monitoring the design and production process;

 - develop a marketing plan for promoting a new title including, where relevant, social media promotion.